 If brain damage or a brain malformation of some sort is confirmed, the focus will turn to determining the extent and location of damage and impairment.
 Only then can treatment, therapy, and care like those suggested by the Centers for Disease Control and Prevention (CDC) be properly administered.

-Knowing what caused your child’s cerebral palsy can give peace of mind.
+Knowing what caused your child’s cerebral palsy can give you peace of mind.
 It can also show whether any negligent parties caused your child’s injuries.

 Complications Related to Living with CP